-5 reasons why I don't allow my dogs to "visit" with other strange dogs while out on a
+5 reasons why I don't allow my dogs to "visit" with other strange dogs.

 Society has really pushed the idea of "You have to socialize your dog every chance you get."
 As a result, some dog owners feel the need to have their dog meet and greet every person and dog they encounter while out in public and I think this is a mistake.

 Let me first say I understand the importance of socializing dogs.
 I think dogs having some dog friends in their life is important.
 As a trainer, I also realize the importance dogs have in helping other dogs in need of behavior modification and rehabilitation.
 I think there are plenty of simpler and healthier ways for dogs to meet other dogs other than through random leash walks, such as: dog social groups, family and friends with dogs, training groups and programs, organized pack walks, doggy day cares, etc.

 My own personal pet dogs have a plethora of doggy friends (mainly due to my board and train programs); however, when it comes to walking past strange dogs in public, I never allow my dogs to visit and here is why:

 1.)
 I simply don't know the other dog(s).
 I want to know who my dogs' friends are just like a parent wants to know who their kids' friends are.
 I do not want my dogs to visit in close proximity (close enough to be bitten) with a dog that I know nothing about.
 The ramifications of a bad greeting are real and I want my dogs to be safe.

 2.)
 The average dog owner simply cannot control their dog, especially during a stimulating situation like a dog-to-dog greeting: My personal dogs appreciate strange dogs jumping all over them as much as I appreciate strange humans jumping all over me.
 I just don't trust that the other owner is going to be able to control their dog and that sets up a recipe for stressful energy and stressful energy brings the potential of bad things happening.